plenigo/plenigo.github.io/pages/sdks/php/includes/verify_user_login.md

 ### Send additional data

-You can use this method to enable users of your external apps a login in plenigo.
+You can use this method to enable users of your external apps a login in Frisbii Media.
 To analyze such logins one can pass additional data to the method:

 ```php